 For a while he was effectively the editor of the magazine in all but title.
 Then he moved on to work for a small technical publishing outfit, Bernard Babani, writing technical books.
-Babani's publishing company produced (and still does) lots of technical books at amazingly low prices.
+Babani's publishing company produced (and still does though not in such large numbers) technical books at amazingly low prices.

 His designs also showed his ingenuity at work.
 By making one component do more than one job he could cut the component count down - so reducing the size, cost and often power consumption.